For those of us who get stuck in extra interesting thinking loops

 Massachusetts, New York, and Florida

-OCD, and its fellow obsessive-compulsive disorders, can make the smallest tasks feel overwhelming, exhausting, daunting, or dangerous.
+OCD, and its fellow obsessive-compulsive disorders, can make the smallest tasks feel daunting or downright dangerous.

 And at times, truly shitty.
 It’s not like you like living this way!
-You have probably tried to make big changes a few (thousand) times already.
-If it makes you feel better, I couldn’t figure out how to leave the obsessive-compulsive cycle on my own, and have never heard of anyone else doing it either.
-The important thing is that when you’re ready, there is an exit strategy just for us.
+You have probably tried to change a few (thousand) times already.
+If it makes you feel better, I couldn’t figure out how to exit the obsessive-compulsive cycle on my own, and have never heard of anyone else doing it either.
+The important thing is that when you’re ready, there is an effective exit strategy just for us.

 Welcome to the club!